 The righty with the flowing hair improved to 3-0 in his first postseason, with all of the wins coming on the road.

 Kyle Schwarber had the towel-waving crowd shaking 101-year old Wrigley Field to its foundation in the first inning with his club-record fifth homer of the postseason.
 Jorge Soler also had them roaring with his solo drive in the fourth.
-But manager Joe Maddon's Cubs have just five runs in this series.
+But Joe Maddon's Cubs have just five runs in this series.

 Barring an epic comeback, a World Series drought that dates to 1908 will continue.
 Only one other team has won a playoff series after dropping the first three games.

 Theo Epstein's Red Sox came back against the New York Yankees in the 2004 AL Championship Series and ultimately ended one long championship curse.
 Now, the team he constructed in Chicago, that stirred the imaginations of long-suffering fans, finds itself in a similar spot.

 Cespedes broke a 2-all tie when he led off the sixth with a single against Cahill and scored from third with two out as Conforto swung at a 2-2 pitch in the dirt.
 The ball rolled to the backstop, allowing the runner to reach first and extending the inning.

 Conforto was forced to stay at third when Wilmer Flores' drive rolled to the ivy in right field was called a ground-rule double.
 That drew a heated argument from Mets manager Terry Collins, who came back out to protest some more after he returned to the dugout.